Dogsticks logo

 Piano Sonata in B Flat, 'Hammerklavier' (Op.
 106)

 Beethoven's longest and meatiest piano sonata.
 It doesn't venture into the same meditative realms as his ethereal late sonatas (Opp.
-109, 110 and 111), but it is remains perhaps his most profound testimony to the battle of the spirit against despair.
+109, 110 and 111), but it is perhaps his most profound testimony to the battle of the spirit against despair.

-The sonata's first movement centres round a muscular theme intermingled with whose forcefuless is suggested a curious self-doubt.
+The sonata's first movement centres round a muscular theme intermingled with whose forcefuless is a curious feeling of questioning and doubt.
 A very brief scherzo continues in a similar vein, but adding a certain note of offbeat flippancy to the proceedings.
 Then we come to the heart of the sonata, a mammoth 20-minute adagio of blistering sadness, and quite spectacular key shifts - one of the most heart-wrenching pieces of music I know.
 To round it all off is a merciless fugue that suggests a triumph over fate not by optimism, as in Beethoven's earlier works, but rather by sheer mental discipline.
 It is not easy listening, but it is certainly an appropriate end to this least complacent of works.

 Recordings?
-Some have said that this sonata is virtually unrealisable in sound, which may be true: however well it is played, one always feels that there are further subtleties and intensities to be teased out of it.
+Some have said that this sonata is virtually unrealisable in sound: however well it is played, one always feels that there are further subtleties and intensities to be teased out of it.
 Of the longer-standing recordings, my favourite is by Emil Gilels.
-His slow movement really does the business, though the leisured pace of his outer movements takes a little getting used to.
-Meanwhile, Maurizio Pollini's recording is as fluent and polished as ever - to the extent, arguably, of sometimes crossing the line from restraint to uninvolvement.
+His slow movement is unsurpassed, its every note imbued with feeling and given time to resonate with both its emotional significance and its position in the structure.
+The outer movements are taken at fairly measured pace, and don't have the raw energy Kovacevich gives them (see below); but they are delineated clearly and carefully.
+If it's the adagio sostenuto that you come to the sonata for, this is the recording to have.

 Quartet in B Flat (Op.
 130)